BASED IN SLIGO, IRELAND

 Dene Lane: Unknown - if you have info please email us

-Gabriel Donohue: Gabriel emigrated to the United States after leaving the band and now calls New Jersey home.
+Gabriel Donohue: Gabriel emigrated to the United States after leaving the band in 1978 and now calls New Jersey home.
 He usually performs throughout the New York area, although you can catch him at many festivals along the east coast.
 In addition to his solo albums, Gabriel has produced a variety of recordings for other Irish artists and his talents are often sought out to accompany artists in recording sessions.

 John Murphy: Unknown - if you have info please email us